Become a Host family

 A home away from home, the possibility for volunteers to arrive and feel secure, even if the new environment, culture and mentality in Germany are unfamiliar at first.
 This is something that probably all weltwärts South-North volunteers hope for.
 At SAGE Net e.V., the mentors, the office team and the contact persons in the volunteer placements work as hard as possible to ensure that these positive feelings can arise for the volunteers.
 However, none of this would be possible without our host families.

-Meet our volunteers who are currently looking for a host family
+Meet our volunteers who are looking for a host family from January 2022!

 We benefit from each other!